junxin777/cat_png_m_process/README.md

-Concatenated PNG strips retrieved from server using multi-thread with producer - consumer pattern
+Concatenated PNG strips retrieved from server using multi-process with producer - consumer pattern